-I’ve always asked the questions: Am I good enough?
+I always asked the questions: Am I good enough?
 Loved enough?
 What’s my purpose?
 All throughout high school, I looked for approval from my parents by succeeding in school and in dance.
 I thought, “If I can just get straight A’s, I’ll make it, they will love me, they will think I’m good enough.
-If I can just be cast in this dance piece and fit into this costume and win this award, I’ll be good enough.”
-I thought: “if I get a boyfriend and he tells me I’m pretty, then I must be pretty.
-If he says he loves me then I must be loved.”
-I thought: “if I just get this group of friends to stick by me, I will have the support system I need.
+If I just get this group of friends to stick by me, I will have the support system I need.
 I will feel comfortable and I will fit in.”

 My life revolved around the approval of others.
-I was only happy if I was “succeeding” in their eyes and I was only happy if I met my goals that I scribbled down on a checklist for the week.
-But every single thing I just named disappointed me.
-So much so that I developed anxiety and fell into depression.
-There was always an argument, someone prettier, a test I tried so hard on but still got a B, disappointment from a boy who didn’t live up to the fantasy I had played out in my mind.
+I was only happy if I was succeeding in their eyes and I was only happy if I met my goals that I scribbled down on a checklist for the week.
+This people pleasing attitude lead me to fall into the spiral of anxiety and depression.
+There was always someone better, I felt like I could never be enough.

 I could never live up to my own expectations.

 When I got to college I realized that everything I had was gone.
-The comfort and security I found in my family and previous boyfriend were gone.
-My friends were miles away.
+The comfort and security I found in my family was gone and my friends were miles away.
 I was alone, really alone.
 I decided to rush a sorority because, why not?
 Instant friends.
 Little did I know that God would use this experience to show himself to me.
 During recruitment, I met a girl who told me about having a relationship with Jesus and how different it was from the typical view of religion.
 Yeah, I had gone to church I was a Christian, I said.
 But I thought to myself… was I really?
 Did I have a relationship with Jesus?

 The point of life is love.
 Love God and love people.